-1) Colorado was awarded formula-based funding in 2011 to expand evidence-based home visiting programs in high-risk communities through the Affordable Care Act - Maternal, Infant and Early Childhood Home Visiting Program (MIECHV).
+1) Colorado was awarded formula-based funding in 2011 to expand evidence-based home visiting programs in high-risk communities through the Affordable Care Act - Maternal, Infant and Early Childhood Home Visiting Program.
 The Nurse-Family Partnership model is one of seven evidence-based models approved for funding under the MIECHV.
 Expansions of Nurse Home Visitor Programs in Adams and Pueblo counties began October 1, 2011, along with expansions of Parents as Teachers (PAT) and Home Instruction for Parents of Preschool Youngsters (HIPPY) programs.
-In 2012, Alamosa, Saguache, Costilla, Crowley and Otero counties will have the opportunity to expand existing evidence-based models with MIECHV funding.
-Colorado will apply for a competitive grant in 2012 that, if awarded, will support further program expansion in Adams County and support expansion in Denver and Morgan counties.
+In 2012, Alamosa, Saguache, Costilla, Crowley and Otero counties will expand existing evidence-based models with MIECHV funding.
+Colorado applied for and was awarded a MIECHV competitive grant in 2012 that is supporting further program expansion in Adams, Denver, and Mesa counties, with plans for expansion in Morgan County as well.
 In order to continue receiving MIECHV funds, states must demonstrate progress in seven legislatively mandated benchmark areas and must maintain state level investments in evidence-based home visiting programs at the March, 2010 level.